ch1c0t/web.tags/readme.md

 For `language`, it is `'Ruby'`; for `link`, it is `undefined`.

-Then, the values returned from the functions get assigned to `language` and `link` in the returned element.
+Then, the values returned from the functions get assigned to `language` and `link` in the root element.
 And besides that, all the data get assigned to the `data` property.

 #### `view`